This is an analysis of "Boardroom equality progress too slow" an editorial in the Sydney Morning Herald.

 Exasperated tales?
 Why would they be exasperated?
 Surely they understand this is an important skill?
 If they believe that they already possess it why weren't they able to communicate that to their bosses?
 Perhaps these women are unaware of how badly they suck at relating to their staff.
 Evidently they aren't aware of how much they suck at relating to their bosses.
 Of course if they were NOT sent on training courses merely because they were women, that would be sexist.

-"What the courses (run often enough by men) teach is how they can empathise and communicate more easily with others – skills which men find arcane and difficult to master, but which come easily to women."
+"What the courses (run often enough by men) teach is how they can empathize and communicate more easily with others – skills which men find arcane and difficult to master, but which come easily to women."

 I see so it's OK to assume women have greater skill in an area, but to assume men have greater skill would be anathema.